 Ah, France, you are filled with such delights − and we are not just talking about wine, cheese, bread, and chocolate.
-Bastille Day is a French national holiday that this year commemorates the 225th anniversary of the storming of the prison that triggered the French Revolution.
+Bastille Day is a French national holiday that commemorates the anniversary of the storming of the prison that triggered the French Revolution.

 So as we cheer on our French amis and their independence day, let us also tip our chapeaux to six fantastically famous French icons who have left their own memorable marks in this world.

 1. Coco Chanel

 Merci to Coco Chanel, a trailblazer who transformed her lover’s knit jersey into wearable garments that revolutionized women’s fashion.
 During a time when women wore restrictive clothing including corsets that made it hard to eat and breathe, Chanel transformed the style of the day by creating livable luxury fashion.
 Her style legacy includes the little black dress, fragrances, striped sailor shirts, and of course, the Chanel suit.
 She refused to follow trends or be restricted by conventions and her fashions epitomize the classic modern woman.

 Who can imagine Paris sans the Eiffel Tower?
 Engineer and bridge builder Gustave Eiffel designed the giant metal skeleton, covering 80 percent of the cost himself.
 At first his French countrymen thought it vulgar and garish but now it’s the crown jewel of The City of Lights providing a magnificent birds-eye view of the romantic European capital.
 Architecturally, Eiffel's masterpiece has been a major influence on subsequent skyscraper design.